 - I am terrified of ridicule, judgment, and embarrassment.

-- I say disingenuous shit to avoid difficulty and it veers me away from my values, causing more self-criticism.
+- I say disingenuous shit to avoid difficulty and it veers me away from my values, triggering even more self-criticism.

-When it feels like I’ve outgrown these patterns of self doubt, another disruption happens.
+When it feels like I’ve outgrown these patterns, another disruption happens.
 I slip back into the cycle.
-Part of the problem is that the positive experiences don’t seem to trigger the same level of analysis as the slip-ups.
-Moments of progress aren’t always met with external praise, which makes them feel less significant.
-The more ideal way of being is less psychologically reinforced, and therefore less familiar.
+Part of the problem is that positive experiences don’t trigger the same level of analysis, so they don’t register as strongly.
+The healthier way of operating doesn’t get reinforced, so it stays unfamiliar.
 And our brains don’t dig what’s not familiar.

-The Brain Seeks the Familiar, Not the Best
+The Brain Seeks What’s Familiar, Not What’s Best

 Overcome Self Doubt by Choosing Effort Over Ego

 I didn’t proceed with publishing my writing because I was free from self doubt or because it aligned to a specific goal.
 The contents of this blog have the potential to make life feel lighter, a little more manageable.
 I started appreciating how writing helps me process things.
 More importantly, I imagined how my writing might benefit another human.
-Instead of preserving my ego or striving for metrics of external validation, I committed myself to move with moral integrity.
 We need to unlearn that external validation, confidence, a crystal-clear strategy, and a laundry list of credentials are prerequisites for sharing our ideas.
-I continued pouring effort into this because that’s the choice most aligned with my values: authenticity, compassion, and growth.
+I continued pouring effort into this because that’s the choice most aligned with my values of compassion and growth.
 Which values inform your decision-making?